 Credentials: Managing partner of Arizon Abogados S.L.P. and the head of the shipping and trade team.

-At the age of 35 Felipe Arizon became a Doctor in English Law, five years later he became an author of the Lloyd’s Shipping Law Library.
+Often cited as one of the best lawyers in Spain for maritime and trade law, some of the credentials of Dr Arizon are the following: at the age of 35 Felipe Arizon became a Doctor in English Law, five years later he became an author of the Lloyd’s Shipping Law Library.
 He obtained his doctorate degree while leading for eight years full-time the running of a law firm as head partner.
-He has been practising law since 1998 and is a managing partner since 2000.
+He has been practicing law since 1998 and is a managing partner since 2000 till today.
 Co-Author of Maritime Letters of Indemnity.
 Felipe leads a team of practitioners in the field of commercial law with special focus on maritime law and international trade.

 He is an acclaimed Barrister before Spanish Courts with over 20 years of legal practice; High Courts; Appeal Courts, and Supreme Courts, matching his Court appearances with outstanding records.
 Dr. Arizon has been asked to provide expert evidence regarding Spanish Commercial Law in two litigation cases before the High Courts of Justice in London.